 All Coyote outdoor grills and appliances feature 304 Stainless-Steel Construction… exuding excellence over every square inch.

 Each offering is top-notch, durable, and reliable… providing you with convenience and enjoyment for years to come.

 If you enjoy outdoor home improvement, Coyote has everything you want to perfect your outdoor kitchen project.

-Better yet, when you buy outdoor kitchen kits from RTA with Coyote appliances… you get both companies’ best-in-class customer service and warranty!
+Better yet, when you buy outdoor kitchen kits from RTA with heavy-duty Coyote appliances… you get both companies’ best-in-class customer service and warranty!

 In fact, an RTA/Coyote Outdoor Kitchen won the Business Elite Award from US Business News for Outdoor Kitchen Design in 2019.

 It Should Be Quick

 Order today and enjoy it in as little as a few weeks.
 Depending on the time of year, orders turn around in only 4–6 weeks (more for custom).

 Once it has arrived, you or your contractor can complete the project in one afternoon.
 If you need a contractor, we can help with that, too!